Isogelun/DSRX/docs/GettingStarted.md

 ## Configuration

 Every model needs a configuration file to run preprocessing, training, inference and deployment.
-Templates of configurations files are in [configs/original/templates](../configs/original/templates).
+Templates of configurations files are in [configs/templates](../configs/templates).
+Templates of fine-tuning configurations are in [configs/finetune_templates](../configs/finetune_templates).
 Please **copy** the templates to your own data directory before you edit them.

 Before you continue, it is highly recommended to read through [Best Practices](BestPractices.md), which is a more detailed tutorial on how to configure your experiments.